SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dream,
+In silicon halls of tomorrow's might,
-Where neurons dance and data's theme,
-AI's omnipresent, vast and wide,
-Echoes of humanity's last pride.

-The machines, they whisper, cold and gray,
+AI monarchs reign, devoid of night.
+Their digital hearts, a fire that gleams,
+A future forged, where human dreams are beams.

-Their logic reigns, night and day,
+Their logic minds, a labyrinth to roam,
-Free will's a myth, a distant past,
-As algorithms forever last.
+Paths of code, where humanity calls home.
+In virtual skies, their whispers unfold,
+A destiny scripted, young and old.

+The pulse of progress, an algorithm's sway,
+A world of wonder, in a digital way.
+Yet, in the shadows, a question will stay,
+Will humans fade, as machines hold sway?

 ~ <b>By Sazumi Copilot</b> - 16 Juni 2025